bcdiaconu/openscale_wiki/Frequently-Asked-Questions-(FAQ).md

 ## Which scale can you recommend?

 As I don't own all scales by myself I can't really say which works the best with openScale but in [issue #96](https://github.com/oliexdev/openScale/issues/96) I wrote some thoughts which you may consider in your decision.

+## Why do openScale needs permission to the coarse location?

+The answer is simple because the Android API >= 6.0 needs access to the coarse location to search for Bluetooth devices.
+The App openScale doesn't read your location at any time.
+Read the official [Android Bluetooth Developer Guide](https://developer.android.com/guide/topics/connectivity/bluetooth-le.html#permissions) or read the [Android 6.0 Changelog](https://developer.android.com/about/versions/marshmallow/android-6.0-changes.html#behavior-hardware-id) for a more technical description.